wallabyjs/console-ninja/README.md

 ![logpoints](https://console-ninja.com/images/docs-funclogpoints.gif)

 To use the feature, you may simply place a breakpoint (`F9`) on a line of code where a function/method is defined.
 If there are multiple expressions or functions defined on a line, you may place an **inline breakpoint** (`Shift + F9`) near/inside the `function` keyword or method name, or at the start of an arrow function expression (`🔴() => ...`).

 To override the value logged for a line within the logged function, **inline breakpoint** (`Shift + F9`) may be used near/inside a specific expression within the line.

+### Class logpoints

+Class logpoints are special types of Console Ninja [logpoints](#logpoints) that allow logging **every line of all functions of a class without modifying your code**.

+To use the feature, you may simply place a breakpoint (`F9`) on a line of code where a `class` is defined.

+To override the value logged for a line within the logged function, **inline breakpoint** (`Shift + F9`) may be used near/inside a specific expression within the line.